nodejs/security-wg/README.md

 ### Node.js Bug Bounty Program

-The Node.js project engages in an official bug bounty program for security researches and responsible public disclosures.
+The Node.js project engages in an official bug bounty program for security researchers and responsible public disclosures.

 The program is managed through the HackerOne platform at [https://hackerone.com/nodejs](https://hackerone.com/nodejs) with further details.